craig-davis/craig-davis.github.io/_posts/2020-01-14-Jeep-XJ-Boostwerks-Comp-Mount-Hidden-Winch-Installation.markdown

 ## Winch Clocking for Freespool

 I currently have my freespool selector pointed upwards at an angle.
 I had the intention of cutting a hole in my front bumper to allow easy access to it.
 After getting everything installed, I decided I didn't want that.
 For the moment, I just power-out the rope.
-The time the Jeep is up on stands, I'm going to clock the selector downwards so that I can get to it from below if I want to.
+The next time the Jeep is up on stands, I'm going to clock the selector downwards so that I can get to it from below if I want to.
 It'll mean a small hole in the bottom of the mount, and I'm ok with that.

 ## Overflow Bottle Relocation